Work with the GitHub Workflow

 Open a pull request to start discussing your changes.
 A pull request is meant to be a starting point for further code refinement—no need for it to be a perfect work of art.

-Once your team approves your changes, merge your pull request from the feature branch into the master branch.
+Once your team approves your changes, deploy and merge your pull request from the feature branch into the main branch.

 So that’s great in theory, but let’s put this into practice.